hashicorp/terraform-provider-awscc/docs/resources/transfer_profile.md

 ### Optional

-- `certificate_ids` (List of String) List of the certificate IDs associated with this profile to be used for encryption and signing of AS2 messages.
+- `certificate_ids` (List of Dynamic) List of the certificate IDs associated with this profile to be used for encryption and signing of AS2 messages.
 - `tags` (Attributes Set) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))

 ### Read-Only